 Penguin, owned by Pearson, merged with Random House, owned by German media group Bertelsmann, in 2013.
 Pearson sold the Financial Times in November.

 Self-publishing has been growing rapidly, with more authors designing and selling their books without the backing of a traditional publishing house.
 Author Solutions has sought to capitalise by offering a variety of services to independent authors, including “web-optimised” press releases for $1,299 each.

 The company was subject to frequent complaints from authors.
 Two class action lawsuits against Author Solutions were settled last September without the company admitting responsibility.

 Orna Ross, the founder of the Alliance of Independent Authors, said that Author Solutions’ business practices were “problematic,” contrasting them with those of Amazon-owned CreateSpace.
 “The lesson for publishers is to be more author-centric, rather than trying to sell expensive and unnecessary services,” she said.

 Author Solutions says it has worked with “more than 200,000 authors, helping them publish more than 250,000 titles” — suggesting that few customers use its services more than once.
 Its best-selling books to date include Andrea Perron’s ebook House of Darkness House of Light and Don Failla’s print title The 45 Second Presentation That Will Change Your Life.

 Penguin Random House will limit itself to traditional publishing.
 “With this sale, we reaffirm our focus on consumer book publishing through our 250 imprints worldwide,” its chief executive Markus Dohle said.

-It is no surprise that Author Solutions, aka Author House have been sold off.
+It is no surprise that Author Solutions, aka Author House, has been sold off.

 At around $4,000 per book, why would I bother?

-Even when I explained that it cost me nothing to self-publish my books, so I had no need for their services, they still continued to hound me.
+Even when I explained that it cost me nothing to self-publish my books, so I did not need their services, they continued to hound me.